aragon/taiko-contracts/TEST_TREE.md

 ├── Given The proposal passed
 │   ├── When calling getProposal being passed
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve being passed │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)
+│   ├── When calling canApprove or approve being passed │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when listed on creation, appointing someone else now)